godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``true`` |
 +-----------+----------+

-If ``true``, scale the boot splash image to the full window length when engine starts.
+If ``true``, scale the boot splash image to the full window size (preserving the aspect ratio) when the engine starts.
 If ``false``, the engine will leave it at the default pixel size.

 ----